Go to the Students section

-CASs are now tied to the course not just to the institution and so a student after completing a course cannot usually start a new course without first applying for a new visa with a new CAS.
+CASs are now tied to the course not just to the institution and so a student must come and see ISAT for visa advice if they want to change course.

-The limit for degree level study is normally five years; for below degree level study it is normally two years.
+The limit for undergraduate level study is normally five years; for below degree level study it is normally two years.
 Check with ISAT for details.